If you are considering submitting an application to UVA, the application fee costs $70.

 🗓️ Early Decision I applications are due by November 1 EDI applicants should receive a decision by December 15.

 🗓️ The Early Action deadline is November 1.
-UVA will release EA admissions decisions no later than February 15.
+University of Virginia will release EA admissions decisions no later than February 15.

-The early decision acceptance rate at UVA is 44%, compared to an overall acceptance rate of 21%.
+The early decision acceptance rate at University of Virginia is 44%, compared to an overall acceptance rate of 21%.

-UVA accepts approximately 22% of early action applicants and 21% all applicants for all deadlines.
-In 2022, UVA admitted 960 of the 2197 students who applied early decision.
-In 2021, UVA admitted 6,285 of the 29,38 who applied early action.
+University of Virginia accepts approximately 22% of early action applicants and 21% all applicants for all deadlines.
+In 2022, University of Virginia admitted 960 of the 2197 students who applied early decision.
+Last year, University of Virginia admitted 6,285 of the 29,38 who applied early action.

-Some students apply to college early to boost their chances of acceptance.
+Some students apply early to boost their chances of being offering admission.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase your chance of admission, since it demonstrates your interest in a school.
+Applying early may increase your chance of being admitted, since it demonstrates that you are very interested in a school.

-➡️ Explore a list of some top colleges that admit significantly more applicants during early decision or early action than during regular admission.
+➡️ See a list of some competetive colleges that admit significantly more applicants during early decision or early action than during regular admission.

-For applicants who are not residents of Virginia, getting into University of Virginia is extremely difficult.
+For applicants who are non-residents, getting into University of Virginia is extremely difficult.

 It is very difficult to be admitted as a transfer student.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are are most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.

 Admissions Factor | Level |